gleechi/gleechi.github.io/pages/1.0.0/unity/unity_component_myvirtualgrasp.md

 #### Hand Profile

-{% include image.html file="unity/unity_vg_ec_handprofile.png" alt="VG Controller profile in Unity." caption="VG Controller profile as scriptable object in Unity." %}

-Through hand profiles (which are ScriptableObjects), you are able to configure a number of hand model-related settings and thereyby allow you to quickly switch between different custom hands.
+In Unity, VirtualGrasp provie "hand profiles" as ScritableObjects.
+You are able to configure a number of hand model-related settings and thereyby allow you to quickly switch between different custom hands.
 Besides the original VG_GleechiHands_Profile you may find some others as part of the VG SDK in __Resources/VG_HandPofiles__.
-You can find a more detailed documentation on [Hand Axis Mappings](avatars.1.0.0.html#hand-axis-mappings).
+You can find a more detailed documentation on [Hand Profiles](avatars.1.0.0.html#hand-profile).

 ### Sensors